Boralex: Apuiat

-In February 2021, Boralex announced an historic partnership with the Innu Nation to establish a large-scale wind farm on territory of the Uashat mak Mani-utenam First Nation and public lands in the City of Port-Cartier, in the province of Quebec.
+In February 2021, Boralex announced a partnership with the Innu Nation to establish a large-scale wind farm on territory of the Uashat mak Mani-utenam First Nation and public lands in the City of Port-Cartier, in the province of Quebec.
 The project, called Apuiat—meaning a paddle in Innu Aimun, a symbol of moving forward together—is expected to begin construction in the summer of 2022.
 The Innu communities and Boralex will equally share profits from the sale of electricity generated by the wind farm, and both host communities will receive annual royalties.

-“After many months of work with our Indigenous partners, I am proud to present a win-win project for the Innu communities, for Québec and for the planet,” said Premier Francois Legault.
-“With the Apuiat wind farm, we are continuing to build a greener Québec, a more prosperous Québec, a prouder Québec!”.

 According to the preliminary schedule, the park should be commissioned in 2024.